Inference is now production traffic—and it doesn’t act like the cloud most teams know

 |---|---|---|---|

-- Lock down tools: allowlists, policy checks, and schema validation before execution.
+- Lock down tools: allowlists, schema validation, and audited credentials.

 # Example: task-level budgeting + routing (pseudo-config)